What cultural faux pas should I try to avoid making in Da Lat?

 We asked people in Da Lat if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Da Lat, Vietnam, it is considered disrespectful to touch someone's head as it is regarded as the highest part of the body, spiritually and physically.
 Avoid public displays of affection, as they are seen as inappropriate, especially in religious or sacred places.
 It's also important to dress modestly, particularly when visiting temples or pagodas.
 When visiting someone's home, it's customary to bring a small gift and remove your shoes before entering.
 Pointing with your finger is considered rude; instead, use your whole hand to gesture.
 It's also considered impolite to stand with your hands on your hips.
 In conversation, avoid discussing politics, the Vietnam War, or making any negative comments about the Vietnamese government or Communist Party.
 It's also considered rude to lose your temper or show frustration in public.
 When it comes to dining etiquette, wait to be shown where to sit and avoid sticking chopsticks upright in your bowl, as this is associated with death.
 Always remember to use both hands when passing an item to someone as a sign of respect.
-Lastly, haggling is common in markets, but it should be done in a friendly and respectful manner," said a member in Da Lat , Vietnam.
+Lastly, haggling is common in markets, but it should be done in a friendly and respectful manner," wrote a member who made the move to Da Lat , Vietnam.

 Other Questions: